 The purpose of this course is to introduce students to United States history from the 12th century to the mid-19th century.
 Students will gain a more developed understanding of American history by examining the interactions among diverse cultures and people; the formation and use of power structures and institutions throughout the colonial, Revolutionary and antebellum eras; and the processes behind the "Americanization" of the North American continent.
 Central to this course is a comparison between two interpretations of American history; a Whiggish, or great American history, and the more conflict-centered Progressive interpretation.
 Not only will students gain a general knowledge of this time period, but they also will understand the ways in which the past can be contextualized.
 Students are expected to understand both the factual basis of American history as well as the general interpretive frameworks underlying historical arguments.
 This counts toward the premodern requirement for the major and minor.
 This course is the same as AMST 101D.
 This course must be taken as HIST 101D to count towards the social science requirement.
 No prerequisite.

 This course is a thematic survey of the United States from the end of the Civil War to the present.
 Students will examine the transformation of the United States from a rural, largely Protestant society into a powerful and culturally diverse urban/industrial nation.
 Topics will include constitutional developments, the formation of a national economy, urbanization and immigration.
 The course also will discuss political changes, the secularization of public culture, the formation of the welfare state, World War I, World War II, the Cold War, and the Vietnam War as well as suburbanization, the civil rights movement, women's and gay rights, and the late 20th-century conservative politics movement and religious revival.
 This course is the same as AMST 102D.
 This must be taken as HIST 102D to count towards the social science requirement.
-This counts towards the modern requirement for the major and minor.
+This counts toward the modern requirement for the major and minor.
 No prerequisite.

 This course surveys the history of the early Middle Ages.
 Relying mainly on primary sources, it traces the broad contours of 800 years of European and Mediterranean history.
 The course covers the gradual merging of Roman and Germanic cultures, the persistence of Roman ideas during the Middle Ages, the slow Christianization of Europe, monasticism, the rise of Islam, and Norse society.
 Readings include Augustine's "Confessions," a scandalous account of the reign of the Emperor Justinian, the "Rule of St. Benedict," a translation of the Qur'an and Bede's "Ecclesiastical History."
 This counts toward the premodern requirement for the major and minor.
 Offered every year.

 This course surveys the history of the later Middle Ages in Europe and the Mediterranean.
 Relying mainly on primary sources, the course covers the renaissance of the 12th century, mendicant and monastic spiritualities, scholasticism, the rise of universities and the devastation of the Black Death.
-Readings include Christian, Jewish and Muslim accounts of several crusades; a saga about a hard-drinking, poetry-loving Norseman; and letters written by two ill-fated 12th-century lovers.
+Readings include Christian, Jewish and Muslim accounts of several crusades; a saga about a hard-drinking, poetry-loving Norseman; and letters written by two ill-fated 12th century lovers.
 This counts toward the premodern requirement for the major and minor.
 Offered every year.

 Through lectures and discussions, this course will introduce the student to early modern Europe, with special attention to Austria, Britain, France, Prussia and Russia.
 It will treat such topics as the Reformation, the emergence of the French challenge to the European equilibrium, Britain's eccentric constitutional course, the pattern of European contacts with the non-European world, the character of daily life in premodern Europe, the Enlightenment, the appearance of Russia on the European scene, and the origins of German dualism, as well as the impact of the French Revolution on Europe.
 This counts toward the premodern requirement for the major and minor.
 No prerequisite.
 Offered every year.